FormingWorlds/PROTEUS/docs/source/usage.rst

    of the simulation time.
 'Adapative' dynamically adjusts ``dt`` according to how rapidly the upward energy fluxes are changing.
 'Maximum' sets ``dt`` to always be equal to ``dt_maximum``.
    - (Integer) 0: Proportional, 1: Adaptive, 2: Maximum.

+* ``dt_propconst``
+   - Proportionality constant when using ``dt_method=0``.
+Time step is set by ``dt = t/dt_propconst``, so larger values mean smaller steps.
+   - (Float) Greater than zero.

 * ``flux_convergence``
    - DEPRECATED.
 Method to be used for converging atmospheric and interior upward fluxes.
    'Off' applies nothing special, and allows SPIDER to determine the surface temperature.
 'Restart' uses a shallow mixed ocean layer with a given heat capacity to balance the fluxes and obtain a surface temperature.
 'On' waits until certain conditions are met, and then applies the 'Restart' method.
    - (Integer) 0: Off, 1: On, 2: Restart.

 * ``F_atm_bc``
    - Boundary condition to use for calculating `F_atm`.
 Can be set to either the top of the atmosphere or the bottom.
    - (Integer) 0: Top of atmosphere, 1: Bottom of atmosphere.

 * ``F_crit``
    - Critical flux.
-Once the upward net flux at the top of the atmosphere drops below this value, flux-change limiters are activated.
+Once the upward net flux at the top of the atmosphere drops below this value, a smaller time-step is imposed.
    - (Float) Greater than or equal to 0.
 Set to 0 to disable.

 * ``RF_crit``
    - Deprecated.